julianxhokaxhiu/LineageOTA/README.md

 ### v2.6.0

-- Add support for the new filename that UNOFFICIAL builds of LineageOS may get from now ( eg. `lineage-14.1-20171024_123000-nightly-hammerhead-signed.zip`)
+- Add support for the new filename that UNOFFICIAL builds of LineageOS may get from now ( eg. `lineage-14.1-20171024_123000-nightly-hammerhead-signed.zip`) ( thanks to @brianjmurrell )

 ### v2.5.0